NicHub/iomx/README.md

 ## Contributing

-If you’d like to add more serial commands (connect/monitor) or other resource subcommands (mqtt, websocket), the CLI is structured to make that straightforward: add a subparser under the resource, and wire it to `iomx.commands.<resource>`.
+If you’d like to add more serial commands (connect/monitor) or other resource subcommands (mqtt, ws), the CLI is structured to make that straightforward: add a subparser under the resource, and wire it to `iomx.commands.<resource>`.